GeorgetownMakerHubOrg/air-quality/README.md

 This installation process has been tested on Linux and Mac OSX systems.
 Follow me:

-1. Before you begin - Have you:
+1. Before you install MicroPython - Have you:
 	- Confirmed access to Wifi and have obtained the Wifi SSID and password?
 	- Located your Adafruit IO Key and Username?
 	- Identified how you will power the unit with a USB cable?
 	- Located a site suitable for hosting this monitor?
+	- Checked that Python Version 2 or Version 3 has been installed on your computer.
+	- Downloaded CoolTerm for the Mac or Putty for the PC and configure it to support the ESP32.
+		- CoolTerm Configuration: Options->Terminal-"115200", Check "Filter ASCII Escape Sequences" and "Handle BS and DEL Characters" boxes.
-	- Chosen a text editor suitable for modifying Python files - Sublime Text and Nano are great choices.
+	- Chosen a text editor that you're comfortable using to modify Python files.
+Sublime Text is a great choice.

-1. With these out of the way, you need to:
+1. With these basics out of the way:

-	- Confirm that Python 2/3 has been installed on your computer.
 	- Install esptool.py and ampy.py tools on your system by following the instructions in the links below.
 Understand how to invoke them from the command line.
 	- Download/Clone this Git repository to a directory of your choice on your computer.
 	- Unzip this archive which will create a directory called "air-quality-master".